 Catch Crappie from the Bank all Summer Long

 If you’re only fishing for crappie in the winter, spring, and fall, then you’re missing out on prime opportunities to fish without competition from other crappie anglers.
-Crappie can be difficult to catch in summer – especially from the bank – but find a good pattern and you can still fill a stringer.
+Crappie can be difficult to catch in summer – especially from the bank – but you can still fill a stringer.

 To catch crappie from the bank in summer you need to find deep water near the bank and some sort of structure or cover that the crappie can hang on.
 This may sound difficult or even impossible, but almost all lakes have this near the bank somewhere.
 Many people just overlook it!
 So follow these instructions and see if you can catch the elusive summertime crappie from the shore.